barzansaeedpour/few-shot-learning-using-just-5-images/README.md

 # Few-Shot Learning with Only 5 Images

-This repository explores the concept of few-shot learning, a subfield of machine learning, where the goal is to learn new tasks or recognize new classes with only a small number of training examples.
+In this repository, we leverage the power of few-shot learning combined with a transfer learning approach to tackle the task of object detection.

 ## Train:
 <img width="60%" src="./files/train.jpg">